 Reasons for choosing cancer care students’ intervention

 When I was a child, I lost my grandpa to cancer.
-I used to promise him that I would become a healthcare provider and heal him, but unfortunately he passed away when I was in 12th grade.
+I used to promise him that I would become a health care provider and heal him, but unfortunately he passed away when I was in twelfth grade.
 Later, I joined medical school at the University of Rwanda, where I became involved in student-led research, health promotion practices and knowledge measurement.
 Many university students are interested in public health issues, including cancer awareness interventions.
 There are only a limited number of students who actively engage in this area, however, and they face inadequate engagement in cancer care promotion activities, lack of funding for their projects and inadequate training and mentorship to build their capacity for advocacy.
 Despite my grandpa’s passing, I am still committed to raising awareness about cancer and supporting those affected by it.
 I am interested in rallying my colleagues and peers to contribute to cancer care in Rwanda and helping them gain insights on building the country’s cancer care system.
 I seek strong collaboration between youth-led organizations with government policy to increase public awareness.
 I am also involved with different presentations in workshops, seminars, conferences and other capacity building activities aimed to teach students their involvement in the promotion of the cancer care system in the country.
 I am a cancer advocate and I hope to see more youth effort joining me to combat this burden in Rwanda.

 Background of cancer care in Rwanda